A Veteran-operated 501(c)(3) Serving Unserved & Underserved Persons With Disability.

 In 2013, White Apple Institute (WAI) was granted nonprofit status as a 501 (C) (3) by the Internal Revenue Service and Certified as a Veteran-operated organization.
 WAI was formerly known as White Apple Training & Education Center, a private company in 1983.
-Founder Danita Applewhite, PhD, CRC, a Woman Veteran, developed the organization and the Self-Rehabilitation Program (c) in response to the overwhelming requests of educators, counselors, and employers who wanted to bring awareness to the challenges facing nontraditional adult learners/ students with disability (e.g. mental, learning and non-visible physical), especially those who served our country.
+Founder Danita Applewhite, PhD, CRC, a Woman Veteran, developed the organization and White Apple Wisdom-A Self-Rehabilitation Program (c) in response to the overwhelming requests of educators, counselors, and employers who wanted to bring awareness to the challenges facing nontraditional adult learners/ students with disability (e.g. mental, learning and non-visible physical), especially those who served our country.
 The major concerns were how to prevent increasing rates of Drop-Out from school, work, and life!
 The WAI staff composed of volunteer students, veterans and their supporters, with the help of "disability and veteran friendly" schools, companies, veteran service agencies, and faith-based organizations, continue restoring hope in those striving to help themselves succeed in the workplace, and be recognized as contributing and productive citizens in their community.

 She founded the White Apple Institute (formerly White Apple Training and Education Center) as a private practice in 1983 and it became a Veteran operated non-profit 501 c (3) in 2013.
 Her purpose continues to focus on CONNECTING or reconnecting Students; EDUCATING them on self-advocacy for accommodations at school and in the workplace; and SUPPORTING them with Mentorships and Sponsorships to ensure emotional and financial stability to reach their goals for workforce success.
 The unique methods implemented by White Apple Institute has helped thousands of Veterans and Non-Veterans prevent dropout and burnout from school, work and a quality life.
 Her mission is supported by a wonderful team of differently-abled Veterans and Non-Veterans who volunteer their time, skills, and passion to help others.

 She is also the Host of the“White Apple Institute Talk Shows”, produced and promoted by members of the Differently-Abled Network (DAN).
 The DAN is the community outreach program of WAI.
 It is composed of educators, employers, members of faith-based oranizations, and concerned neighbors who partner with her to identify, restore hope and provide resources to Unserved and Underserved Adults and Veterans with Disability in their community. nt to recognize those striving to help themselves succeed as contributing and productive citizens. volunteer students, veterans, and their supporters, composed of a nonprofit radio/videopodcast outreach (formerly Student2Teacher Radio) featuring Ask Dr. Applewhite and Vet2Vet2U programs.
 The show provides information and inspirational stories on a variety of subjects related to the cultural, psychological and social impact of disability and emotional challenges on school and work performance.
 Many recognized educators, employers and health professionals learn and share valuable information for recruiting, retaining and recognizing nontraditional students and employees with disability, including learning, mental and nonvisible.

 Dr. Applewhite is a frequent Speaker and Consultant at “Disability and Veteran-Friendly” educational institutions and companies.
 She is most effective with her clientele because of her own recovery from cancer and a near fatal car accident, resulting in her being wheelchair-bound and adapting to chronic pain.
 This journey has inspired her to help others change the perception of “disabled to differently-abled” and to recognize that everyone, regardless of the severity of our disabilities, is capable of being a “student and teacher”!
 She has written the Ask Dr. Applewhite Self-Rehabilitation Program (pending publication) as a compilation of counseling and self-help techniques she has implemented with Nontraditional, Underserved Students, as well as herself.